 Analysis and evaluation of the economic impacts of extreme atmospheric conditions

-Indexes are created in order to provide analytical tools on climate change and on possible catastrophic impacts; these indexes may be used by public entities, firms and policymakers to establish common and shared benchmarks to analyse, forecast and evaluate the financial damage caused by extreme climate events.
+In this regard, climate indexes are a synthetic and well-established tool that can be used by public entities, firms and policy makers to establish common and shared benchmarks to analyse, forecast and evaluate the financial damage caused by extreme climate events.